Will Stanton (actor)

-William Sidney Stanton (September 18, 1885 – December 18, 1969) was an American character actor, whose career spanned the first twenty-five years of the sound film era.
-Stanton broke into the film industry at the very tail end of the silent film era in 1927, appearing in several film shorts for Hal Roach Studios.
-He would debut in a feature film with a small role in Raoul Walsh's 1928 silent film, Sadie Thompson, starring Gloria Swanson, Lionel Barrymore, and Walsh.
-During the following 20 years he would appear in another 70 films, mostly in small and supporting roles.
+William Sidney Stanton (September 18, 1885 – December 18, 1969) was an English-born American character actor, whose career spanned the first 25 years of the sound films.
+Stanton broke into the film industry at the end of the silent film era in 1927, appearing in several film shorts for Hal Roach Studios.
+He appeared in 70 films, mostly in supporting roles.

+Career

-Notable films in which he appeared include: the 1933 version of Alice in Wonderland, whose ensemble cast included Cary Grant, W.C.
-Fields, Gary Cooper and Edward Everett Horton; the classic Mutiny on the Bounty (1935), starring Charles Laughton and Clark Gable; the 1936 film adaptation of James Fenimore Cooper's classic, Last of the Mohicans, directed by George B. Seitz, and starring Randolph Scott; The Prince and the Pauper (1937), starring Errol Flynn and Claude Rains; Howard Hawks' 1941 classic, Sergeant York, with Gary Cooper; and The Ghost and Mrs. Muir (1947), directed by Joseph L. Mankiewicz, and starring Gene Tierney, Rex Harrison, and George Sanders.
-His final big screen appearance would be as a cab driver in the Spencer Tracy and Katharine Hepburn romantic comedy, Adam's Rib, directed by George Cukor.
-Stanton would make one last acting performance, appearing on an episode of television's Schlitz Playhouse in 1954.
-Stanton died on December 18, 1969, in Los Angeles, California, and was buried in Forest Lawn Memorial Park in Glendale.
+Stanton made his debut in a feature film with a small role in Raoul Walsh's 1928 silent film Sadie Thompson, starring Gloria Swanson, Lionel Barrymore, and Walsh.
+Notable films in which he appeared include: the 1933 version of Alice in Wonderland, and its cast included Cary Grant, W.C.
+Fields, Gary Cooper and Edward Everett Horton; the classic Mutiny on the Bounty (1935), starring Charles Laughton and Clark Gable; the 1936 film adaptation of James Fenimore Cooper's novel Last of the Mohicans; The Prince and the Pauper (1937), starring Errol Flynn; Howard Hawks' 1941 Sergeant York, with Gary Cooper; and The Ghost and Mrs. Muir (1947), directed by Joseph L. Mankiewicz.
+His final screen appearance was as a cab driver in the romantic comedy Adam's Rib.
+Stanton nade his last performance on an episode of television's Schlitz Playhouse in 1954.

+Death

+Stanton died on December 18, 1969, in Los Angeles, and he was buried in Forest Lawn Memorial Park in Glendale.